MANHEP/maf-helpdesk/docs/noether_faq.md

 A2. **How do I request an account on Noether?**

-Accounts have to be requested by your academic supervisor or line manager.
+Accounts have to be requested by your academic supervisor or line manager, who needs a Noether account to do so; the login account and password are for Noether, not central ones.
 They need to fill in the form

 [https://vm107.hep.manchester.ac.uk/noetheruserrequest](https://vm107.hep.manchester.ac.uk/noetheruserrequest)